 Next, explore the ”Bat Cave Line” and get up close with the bats that are important in maintaining the low population of insects within the surroundings.

-Safety and security is assured by the experienced and certified local guides which will be with you all throughout the tour.
+Safety and security are assured by the experienced and certified local guides who will be with you throughout the tour.

-For those traveling in a group or as a family, a private instructor will be provided.
+A private instructor will be provided for those traveling in a group or as a family.

 - Bottled water